Polo Grounds: Center field

 One of the oddest features at the Polo Grounds were the deep dimensions in straight away center field.
-The wall was so far away from home plate, at 483 ft, that few players ever hit home runs over it.
+The wall was so far away from home plate, at 483 ft, that no batter ever hit home runs over it.
 Before its 1923 reconstruction, only Babe Ruth ever reached the centerfield stands; after 1923 only five players would reach the distant centerfield bleachers.
 The entire 60 ft wall in dead center field was considered in play, as were the clubhouse windows on the in-play side of the wall.
 The ground rules of the Polo Grounds were set up so that if a ball went through an open window in the clubhouse, it was a ground rule double, rather than a home run.
 Since no ball ever reached that area in the life of the stadium, that rule was never tested.

 In Game 1 of the 1954 World Series, Giants outfielder Willie Mays made a sensational catch of a fly ball hit by the Cleveland Indians' Vic Wertz into deep center field, a catch which, in the words of NBC television sports announcer Jack Brickhouse, "must have looked like an optical illusion to a lot of people", and which turned the tide of that Series in the Giants' favor.